 Awesome Music: "The Ecstasy of Gold" and "The Trio" play a large part in creating one of the most memorable finales in the history of film.
 The former in particular is so memorable that Metallica have used "The Ecstasy of Gold" to open their concerts since 1983.
+The opening theme is so iconic that one only need hear the first whistle to be immediately reminded of the Western genre, even if one has no idea where it came from.

 Broken Base: the numerous changes made to the movie over the years tend to breed a fair bit of debate.